 11. Journals* must be handwritten.
 The Journal is a log or diary of a student's progress on their project that is kept up-to-date throughout the duration of the Project, and must not be written after the Project has been completed.
-Use a spiral-bound notebook or binder.
+Use a spiral-bound notebook or composition notebook.
+Binders with loose-leaf paper are not allowed.
 Feel free to include drawings/sketches of Project, personal thoughts or anecdotes, as well as all observations regarding the Project.
 Journals are an important part of scientific research!

 12. Reports* written by 7th grade and up must be typed.
 (All other grades may chose to either type or hand write their Report).
 Typed material should use fonts that are easily read.
 No clip art should be included within the body of the text.
 The Report must contain:

 - Introduction (including why Project was chosen, research, and hypothesis of what student hopes to learn)

 - Details on Project (includes how Project was performed, what happened during Project, and the final outcome of Experiment, Model, Demonstration, or Collection)